Can you play sports with a wig on?

 I bought my sports wig and it is one of the best wig purchases I’ve made to date.
 I have worn it to the gym, hiking, traveling, running errands, and lounging around at home.
+It's the best wig for swimming as well!
 It is comfortable, secure (even in the wind), and easy to wear.
 I have worn it in ponytails, buns, and even in a french braid.

-My personal sports wig comes in a curly hair pattern that is fairly close to my own, naturally curly hair and recreates the feeling of a ponytail swishing behind me!
+My personal gym wig comes in a curly hair pattern that is fairly close to my own, naturally curly hair and recreates the feeling of a ponytail swishing behind me!

 Sweating in your more expensive hair or the hair you wear daily will not ruin or damage it.
 It may, however, cause the cap/hair to become dirty more quickly, resulting in the need for more frequent washing (and in the case of human hair, restyling).
-This will add wear and tear to your pieces over time, so if you work out regularly, you may consider it worth the investment to have a separate piece (human hair or synthetic) to sweat in.
+This will add wear and tear to your pieces over time, so if you work out regularly, a gym wig is the best for an active lifestyle.
+You may consider it worth the investment to have a separate piece (human hair or synthetic) to sweat in.